COVID impasse: Bolivian and Peruvian migrants trapped at Chilean border

-Foreign minister Karen Longaric said in a news conference on Monday that she had been seeking to resolve the situation with her Chilean counterpart for the past week.
-"Neither the foreign ministry nor the Bolivian government has abandoned its compatriots," she said.

-Relations have been frosty between Santiago and La Paz because of a historic dispute over sea access that was revived in recent years.
-The Chilean foreign ministry did not reply to a Reuters request for comment.
+He said the two countries had negotiated that the migrants' time in the care of the Chilean authorities in Iquique and Antofagasta could be counted as quarantine and discounted from time they would spend under observation on the other side of the border before returning to their homes.
+He said he hoped the measure "would ensure that people entering Bolivia are not carrying coronavirus or risk generating a larger outbreak in Bolivian territory," he said in a statement sent to media.

-Hector Pujols, president of Chile's National Migrants Coordination Group, said it had appealed to the World Trade Organization to intervene since it has responsibility for migrant labor.
+Hector Pujols, president of Chile's National Migrants Coordination Group, said before the development that it had appealed to the World Trade Organization to intervene since it has responsibility for migrant labor.
 "Without work or a means to live, people prefer to go back to their own countries but they can't do that either now, so it's a Catch-22 situation," he said.

 Jorge Corpus, a Bolivian man waiting in Antofagasta, told local television: "It makes you feel very angry and impotent.
 It's beginning to look like we're never going to see our families or get back to Bolivia.
 We don't have any money left or anything to live on."